hypo69/hypo/docs/gemini/set 0/en/explainer/src/translators/translate_product_fields.md

 - `from src.product.product_fields.product_fields import record`: Imports the `record` object from a module presumably related to product data structures, suggesting a layered design.
 - `from src.db import ProductTranslationsManager`: Imports the `ProductTranslationsManager` class from the database layer, showing a dependency on a database interaction library.
 - `from src.ai import translate`: Imports the `translate` function likely for external AI service integrations for translation tasks.
-- `from src.endpoints.PrestaShop import PrestaShop`: Imports the `PrestaShop` class, presumably for interacting with PrestaShop APIs, illustrating use of external services.
+- `from src.endpoints.PrestaShop import PrestaShop`: Imports the `PrestaShop` class, presumably for interacting with PrestaShop APIs, illuStarting use of external services.

 # <explanation>